aayushkedawat/flutter_dev_toolkit/README.md

 🚀 A modular in-app developer console for Flutter apps.

-Track logs, API calls, navigation, performance, and add your own plugins — all in real time, inside your app.
+Track logs, API calls, navigation, performance, app state, and add your own plugins — all in real time, inside your app.

 ---